inet-framework/inet/doc/src/users-guide/ch-diffserv.rst

 The other primitive queue module is :ned:`DropTailQueue`.
 Its capacity can be specified by the :par:`packetCapacity` parameter.
-When the number of stored packet reached the capacity of the queue, further packets are dropped.
+When the number of stored packets reaches the capacity of the queue, further packets are dropped.
 Because this module contains a built-in dropping strategy, it cannot be combined with algorithmic droppers as :ned:`PacketQueue` can be.
-However its output can be connected to schedulers.
+However, its output can be connected to schedulers.

-This module implements the :ned:`IPacketQueue` interface, so it can be used as the queue component of interface card per se.
+This module implements the :ned:`IPacketQueue` interface, so it can be used as the queue component of an interface card.

 .. _ug:sec:diffserv:droppers: